-Climate change is the most significant environmental issue of our time, so it should come as no surprise that World Recycling Day – which happens this week on 18 March – is a bigger deal than ever before.
+Not only is climate change is the most significant environmental issue of our time, but last year saw the government announce a new plastic packaging tax - so it should come as no surprise that World Recycling Day (which happens next week on 18 March) is a bigger deal than ever before.

-Now in its third year, the event (founded by the Global Recycling Foundation) was created to raise awareness about the global issue of recycling, and encourages people to change their perspective.
+Founded by the Global Recycling Foundation and now in its third year, the event was created to raise awareness about the global issue of recycling, and encourages people to change their perspective.

-With this in mind, we decided to share some of the ways Manufacturers on Erudus are looking to make their businesses and packaging more environmentally friendly.
-Here’s what they had to say…
+Many Manufacturers on Erudus are looking to make their businesses and packaging more environmentally friendly.
+We decided to take a closer look...

 “We’ve reduced our plastic down to the minimal amount.
 We use paper, cardboard, glass and metal caps – plastic is something we’re trying to completely remove.
 It’s an ongoing project, and people don’t always have the same objectives that we have, but we can’t avoid that at this stage.
 We are working with a company at the moment to have a trace system, and remove and reduce our use of plastic to almost nothing.”